 TwoKinds: none of the beast-man characters have any nipples (they're hidden by their fur).
 Doesn't explain why naked human characters have nothing going on either.

 Wayward Sons: The only character whose breasts are ever fully exposed, Hestya, is drawn this way.
 Ironically, you can see where her nipples are when she's clothed.

-Barbie Life In The Dreamhouse has the decency never to show Barbie and her gang without at least underwear, but Shirtless Scenes for Ken and Ryan reveal neither of them to have nipples.
+Barbie: Life in the Dreamhouse has the decency never to show Barbie and her gang without at least underwear.
+However, Shirtless Scenes for Ken and Ryan reveal neither of them to have nipples.
 Additionally, a body diagram in Barbie's doctor office lacks the attributes absent from actual Barbie dolls.